1. Administrative Hearings

 · All parties and witnesses shall be excluded from the hearing during Board deliberations.
 Board deliberations will not be recorded.

 4. Student Advisor.
-A student or group’s advisor may not participate in the proceedings except to advise the complainant or charged student.
+Advisors may not participate in the proceedings except to advise the complainant or charged student.

 6. Witnesses and Testimony.
 The charged student and the complainant shall be offered the opportunity to identify their own witnesses and to question one another's witnesses through the University Investigator and at the Chair's discretion.

 a.
-All members of the University community with knowledge of facts pertinent to the case are expected to cooperate fully in student conduct proceedings.
-Subject to the chair’s control over the Hearing, the University will request the attendance of members of the University community at a Hearing, if feasible, when the complainant or charged student identifies individual(s) in writing to the chair at least two working days before the Hearing.
-A witness’s unreasonable failure to cooperate in student conduct proceedings may result in conduct action.
+All members of the University community with knowledge of facts pertinent to the case are expected to cooperate fully in student conduct proceedings and investigations.
+When the complainant or charged student identifies individual(s) in writing to the chair at least five working days before the Hearing, absent exceptional circumstances, the Investigator will interview any witnesses identified by the complainant or charged student, subject to the discretion of the Chair.
+Subject to the chair's control over the Hearing, the Investigator will request that members of the University community with relevant information attend the Hearing, if feasible.
+A witness's unreasonable failure to cooperate in student conduct proceedings may result in conduct action.

 b.
 All persons who provide testimony shall be asked to affirm that their testimony is truthful.
-Furnishing false information to the University may result in the filing of charges.
+Furnishing false information to the University may result in the filing of conduct charges against students.

 c.
-In limited circumstances and only after the approval of the Student Conduct Administrator, a complainant, witness, or victim may give testimony in a campus hearing by means other than being in the same room with the charged student(s).
+With the approval of the Student Conduct Administrator, a complainant, witness, or victim may give testimony in a campus hearing by means other than being in the same room with the charged student(s).

 d.
 Prospective witnesses shall be excluded from the hearing during the testimony of other witnesses.